OriginQ/VQNET2.0-tutorial-en/source/rst/vqc.rst

 .. py:class:: pyvqnet.qnn.vqc.Toffoli(has_params: bool = False,trainable: bool = False,init_params=None,wires=None,dtype=pyvqnet.kcomplex64,use_dagger=False)

     Define a Toffoli logic gate class.

     :param has_params: Whether there are parameters, such as RX, RY and other gates need to be set to True, those without parameters need to be set to False, the default is False.
     :param trainable: Whether it contains parameters to be trained.
 If the layer uses external input data to construct a logic gate matrix, set it to False.
 If it contains parameters to be trained, it is True.
 The default is False.
-     :param init_params: Initialization parameters, used to encode classic data QTensor, default is None.
+    :param init_params: Initialization parameters, used to encode classic data QTensor, default is None,If it is a parameter-containing logic gate with p parameters, the input data dimension needs to be [1,p] or [p].
     :param wires: Bit index of wire action, default is None.
     :param dtype: The data precision of the internal matrix of the logic gate can be set to pyvqnet.kcomplex64 or pyvqnet.kcomplex128, corresponding to float input or double input parameter respectively.
     :param use_dagger: Whether to use the transposed conjugate version of this gate, the default is False.
     :return: A Module that can be used to train the model.

      Example::